 Marcel Borowski, Roman Rädle, and Clemens N. Klokmose.
 2018.
 Codestrate Packages: An Alternative to “One-Size-Fits-All” Software.
 In Extended Abstracts of the 2018 CHI Conference on Human Factors in Computing Systems (CHI EA '18).
 DOI: 10.1145/3170427.3188563

 Publications of other projects I was involved in:

 Maximilian Dürr, Marcel Borowski, Carla Gröschel, Ulrike Pfeil, Jens Müller, and Harald Reiterer.
-2021 (in press).
+2021.
 KiTT - The Kinaesthetics Transfer Teacher: Design and Evaluation of a Tablet-based System to Promote the Learning of Ergonomic Patient Transfers.
 In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI '21).
 DOI: 10.1145/3411764.3445496

 Maximilian Dürr, Ulrike Pfeil, Jens Müller, Marcel Borowski, Carla Gröschel, and Harald Reiterer.
 2019.
 Learning Patient Transfers with Technology: A Qualitative Investigation of the Design Space.
 In Proceedings of Mensch und Computer 2019 (MuC '19).
 DOI: 10.1145/3340764.3340784